aws-samples/aurora-dsql-samples/javascript/example_code/postgres-js/README.md

 It should output something similar to `v18.x"`.

-### Install DSQL Connection
+### Install the AWS JavaScript SDK

-- All the required dependencies are present in the `package.json` file.
-To get all the required dependencies, the following command
+- Note that we need AWS SDK for JavaScript to be able to generate token.
+Please follow the [user guide](TODO) to install the SDK.

 ```bash